slikts/queueable/README.md

 Asynchronous iteration together with this library could be seen as a simplified and more general version of the [Streams API][streams].

+See slides about [Why Async Iterators Matter][slides] for a more general introduction to the topic.

 ## Installation

 ### npm